ogratwicklcs/ansible_security_workshop/1.1-explore/README.md

 ## Step 1.1 - Objective

 The objective of this lab is to provide you a deeper understanding and hands on experience how to automate security tools used by security operators.
-For that we will tackle three security use cases rather typical for the day-to-day challenges of security operatos.
+For that we will tackle three security use cases rather typical for the day-to-day challenges of security operators.
 While all of them will interact with roughly the same toolset, each use case shows a different perspective (security analyst, firewall operator, IDS specialist) and thus a different point of view on the available tools.

 We have set up a common set of security related tools:

 - a Firewall, in this case [Check Point Next Generation Firewall](https://www.checkpoint.com/products/next-generation-firewall/)
 - a Security Information and Event Management (SIEM), here [QRadar](https://www.ibm.com/security/security-intelligence/qradar)
 - a Intrusion Detection & Prevention System, here [Snort](https://www.snort.org)

-The exercises of the first section of this lab guide you through each individual solution mentioned above.
-You will learn how to access them, what they are used for and how to interact with them using Ansible.

-The exercises of the second section of this lab are focused on the actual security operations use cases: situations in which a certain challenge has to be met, usually by interacting not only with one of the mentioned solutions above, but with a mix of them.
-After setting forth the challenge and explaining what tasks need to be done manually to solve the situation, the lab walks through the steps to automate the tasks with Ansible.

 ## Step 1.2 - Architecture of the lab, Nodes and Services